milanbojovic/fractal-drawer/README.md

 ### What is this repository for?

-* This JavaFx gui application for visualizing fractal images was written as my final graduation work, it is used to demonstrate how fractal shapes are formed.
-User interface allows iterating vizualization of some famous fractal shapes.
+* This JavaFx gui application for visualizing fractal images was written as my final graduation work, it's purpose is to demonstrate how fractal shapes are formed.
+User interface allows user to choose fractal shape and to observe vizualization step by step for famous fractal shapes.

   ### Installation
 Once you install [Git](https://www.atlassian.com/git/tutorials/install-git), [Maven](https://maven.apache.org/install.html) and [JDK 11](https://jdk.java.net/11/) proceed with following steps: